-(c) When a protected person is entitled under contract of purchase to any interest in real estate, such interest may be sold for the same reasons and in the same manner as other real estate of a protected person.
+(c) When a person subject to conservatorship is entitled under contract of purchase to any interest in real estate, such interest may be sold for the same reasons and in the same manner as other real estate of a person subject to conservatorship.
 Before confirmation, the court may require the filing of a bond conditioned to save the estate harmless.
 Upon confirmation, the conservator shall assign the contract and convey by conservator's or quitclaim deed.

-(d) When the estate of a protected person is liable for any charge, mortgage, lien, or other encumbrance upon the real estate therein, the court may refuse to confirm the sale or lease until after the filing of a bond in such amount as the court may direct conditioned to save the estate harmless.
+(d) When the estate of a person subject to conservatorship is liable for any charge, mortgage, lien, or other encumbrance upon the real estate therein, the court may refuse to confirm the sale or lease until after the filing of a bond in such amount as the court may direct conditioned to save the estate harmless.

 (2) If the court approves the agreement, the conservator, upon payment of the agreed compensation, shall convey the real estate sought to be acquired and execute any release which may be authorized.

-(f) When it is for the best interests of the estate of a protected person, real estate may be platted by the conservator under such conditions and upon such notice as the court may order.
+(f) When it is for the best interests of the estate of a person subject to conservatorship, real estate may be platted by the conservator under such conditions and upon such notice as the court may order.